p-x9/BTTPluginHeadLineNews/README.md

 - text font color
 - background color

-##NOTE
+## NOTE
-Currently, settings related to color are not reflected correctly.
+<b>Currently, settings related to color are not reflected correctly.
 I'm trying to discover the cause.